Otavio-A/TAG01/README.md

-## POO_G1 - Dragon Quest
+## POO_G1 - Mario Bros
-- The project is a RPG (Role Playing Game) made in Java inspired by classic rpgs like Dragon Quest and Final Fantasy.
-In this game you play the role of four adventurers of different classes and fight a variety of monsters in turn-based combat.
-Monsters provide experience points (EXP) that level your party to unlock even stronger skills!
-- This project was developed by:
+- The project is a demake of the classic arcade game Mario Bros!
   - Otávio A. Araújo A042508@umaia.pt
   - Diogo Soares Gonçalves A042244@umaia.pt
   - Gonçalo Caridade Ribeiro A043540@umaia.pt